The KCC Saturday

 5. Orchid Isle Snacks: Super ono thin and crispy beef jerky made with all local beef.

 6. Akamai Foods: Fresh Island granola and more.

 7. T & N Farms: 5-acre farm growing a large variety of unusual produce.

-8. (ON HIATUS) Green Valley Honey: The Datton’s provide delicious honey from their Kaneohe beehives.
+8. Green Valley Honey: The Datton’s provide delicious honey from their Kaneohe beehives.